Two-dimensional Yang-Mills theory via integrable probability: Two-dimensional Yang--Mills measure

 \begin{definition} Let $\Sigma$ be a smooth compact surface.
 A \emph{parametrized path} on $\Sigma$ is a path $\gamma:[0,1]\to\Sigma$ that is either constant, or Lipschitz-continuous, with a speed bounded from below by a positive constant.
 A \emph{path} on $\Sigma$ is an equivalence class of parametrized paths on $\Sigma$ for the equivalence relation

 We denote by $\mathrm{P}(\Sigma)$ the set of paths in $\Sigma$, and $\mathrm{L}(\Sigma)$ the set of \emph{loops} in $\Sigma$, i.e. closed paths. \end{definition}

-The reason why we require non-constant paths to be Lipschitz-continuous with speed bounded from below is that it enables to choose a parametrization with constant speed.
+The reason why we require non-constant paths to be Lipschitz-continuous with speed bounded from below is that it enables the choice of a parametrization with constant speed.
 The main result of this subsection, due to L\'evy \cite{Lev10}, is the following.

 \begin{theorem} Let $\Sigma$ be a compact surface endowed with a smooth measure of area $\vol$, and $G$ a compact Lie group whose Lie algebra is endowed with an invariant inner product.
 There exists a family of $G$-valued random variables $(H_\ell)_{\ell\in\mathrm{L}(\Sigma)}$ such that: \begin{enumerate} \item For any map $\Gbb=(V,E,F)$ embedded in $\Sigma$ and any fixed $v\in V$, the distribution of $(H_\ell)_{\ell\in\mathrm{RL}_v(\Gbb)}$ is given by Proposition~\ref{prop:tame_generators}~(ii). \item For any family $(\ell_n)_{n\geq 1}$ of loops that converges\footnote{In the sense of uniform convergence of paths with their constant speed parametrization.} to a loop $\ell$, then the sequence of random variables $(H_{\ell_n})_{n\geq 1}$ converges in probability to $\ell$. \end{enumerate} The \emph{continuous Yang--Mills measure} on $\Sigma$ is the distribution of $(H_\ell)_{\ell\in\mathrm{L}(\Sigma)}$. \end{theorem}